ow-mods/ow-mod-man-flake/README.md

 Flake to easily install the [outer wilds mod manager](https://github.com/ow-mods/ow-mod-man) (both cli and gui versions) in nix.

+### ℹ️ The cli version of the manager is now on the [unstable branch of nixpkgs](https://search.nixos.org/packages?channel=unstable&show=owmods-cli&from=0&size=50&sort=relevance&type=packages&query=owmods-cli), so you can install it from there!

 ## How to Test the Program

 ### Testing owmods-cli